-Our elected Board and Administration consider many factors when setting the Academy's 2019 fiscal year budget.
+Our elected Board and Administration consider many factors when setting the Academy's 2020 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2019 fiscal year budget was adopted in June 2018, based on an estimate of students that will be enrolled in September 2018.
+The 2020 fiscal year budget was adopted in June 2019, based on an estimate of students that will be enrolled in September 2019.
 As a result, Academy funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2018-2019 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2019 fiscal year budget.
+Based on early enrollment data at the start of the 2019-2020 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2020 fiscal year budget.
 Once the final student count and related per pupil funding is validated, state law requires the Academy to amend the budget if actual district resources are not sufficient to fund original appropriations.

-The Academy has added 10th grade at the Bay City campus for the 2017-2018 year.
-The Academy will continue to add a grade for the next two years.
-Making the current 10th graders the first class to graduate high school from Bay City Academy.
+The Academy has added 11th grade at the Bay City campus for the 2018-2019 year.
+The Academy will continue to add a grade for the next year.
+Making the current 11th graders the first class to graduate high school from Bay City Academy.
 The availability of additional grades should allow the Academy to grow and serve its current students needs.

 Since the Academy's revenue is heavily dependent on State funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenues to fund its appropriation to school districts.
 The State periodically holds a revenue-estimating conference to estimate revenues.
-Based on the results of the most recent conference, the State estimates funds are sufficient to fund the appropriation until 2018-2019.
+Based on the results of the most recent conference, the State estimates funds are sufficient to fund the appropriation until 2019-2020.